-You probably sense that the world around demands a fast pace, decisiveness, focusing just on the tangible short term and continues as if no such thing as a long-term impact would be realistic.
-But change never starts as mainstream, and you may be showing a new way of doing things - for the sustainability of the whole.
+It is possible that you sense the world around you demanding a fast pace and decisiveness, focusing only on the tangible and short term, and acting as if there were no such thing as a long-term impact.
+But change never starts as mainstream, and you may be introducing a new way of doing things - for the sustainability of the planet.

-There is definitely a tacit pressure to act promptly and focus on that which needs immediate attention.
+There is a tacit pressure to act promptly and focus on that which needs immediate attention.
 This is very important, and there are many circumstances where this way of responding is the optimal, or even the only one that matters.
 A fire in the house, for example.
 We can sense the urgency and it is not a good idea to pause and reflect on the long-term implications of the fire.

-But for many daily decisions the context is different, and yet we still prioritize short-term thinking, often without even weighing any medium- or long-term impacts of what we are doing.
+But for many daily decisions, the context is different, and yet we still prioritize short term thinking, often without even pondering any medium- or long-term impacts of what we are doing.
 The stream of life, our colleagues, perhaps everyone with whom we interact takes for granted that we "all" act this way.